If you have entered a structure with the intent to commit a crime, you can be accused of burglary, a crime with stiff legal penalties.

 How Mr. Trumpler's Background Helps Him Win Burglary Cases

 He spent three years working for the Orange County, CA, District Attorney's Office.
 While there, he handled thousands of criminal cases and even trained law enforcement throughout the county.
 His background as a prosecutor and educator of law enforcement gives him an understanding of the legal tactics that district attorneys can use against you or your loved one.

 Decades of Defense

 Mr. Trumpler left the DA's office to work as a criminal defense attorney, and has now spent decades representing people accused of a variety of crimes, including several types of burglary.
 Through handling hundreds of jury trials, Mr. Trumpler has developed a keen understanding of the right types of investigators and expert witnesses he can utilize to win burglary cases.

-The people of Austin and Georgetown, TX, can count on the Law Offices of Jason Trumpler to provide legal representation in felony and misdemeanor cases.
+The people of Austin, Round Rock, TX, Travis County, and Williamson County can count on the Law Offices of Jason Trumpler to provide legal representation in felony and misdemeanor cases.
 Mr. Trumpler has worked on more than 100 jury trials, and he is a deft litigator and negotiator.

-To schedule a free consultation with our criminal defense attorney, contact our law offices online or call us at:
+To book a free consultation with our criminal defense attorney, contact our law offices online or call us at:

 What Does Representation Cost?

-In some cases, Mr. Trumpler can design payment plans for his clients.
+In some cases, Mr. Trumpler can create payment plans for his clients.